-Where did the Scotch-Irish generally settle?
+Where in the USA did the Scotch-Irish end up?

 Scotch-Irish immigrants ended up settling in every corner of the United States, but there are some states which tended to have more Scotch-Irish than others.
 The following is a list of the top ten states that had the highest number of residence citing Scotch-Irish ancestry in the 2010 US Federal Census:

 These immigrants quickly worked themselves into every aspect of American life.
 In fact, the United States has seen more than fourteen Presidents with Scotch-Irish ancestry.

 Even so, there are still distinct Scotch-Irish communities all around the country, and there are still aspects of their ancestor’s culture that are visible today.